 I experimented with this method to turn under the seam allowances on the heart, and it worked a treat!
 I’d definitely recommend giving it a go!

 So that’s the templates prepared and applied to the fabric.
-Check back next week when we discuss top tips, tricks and tools for beautiful hand stitching!
+Make sure the check out part 2, where we discuss top tips, tricks and tools for beautiful hand stitching!